Poverty and inequality

 Infrastructure development and basic services provision

-E.g. watershed management, drought proofing, flood risk management, rainwater harvesting, cash for public works, construction of irrigation systems, canals, roads, disaster recovery and reconstruction, etc. See a related story: Government of Nepal and UNDP launch new project to boost climate-resilient livelihoods.
+E.g. watershed management, drought proofing, flood risk management, rainwater harvesting, cash for public works, construction of irrigation systems, canals, roads, disaster recovery and reconstruction, etc.

 Natural resource management

 E.g. livelihood guarantee schemes, cash transfers, subsidies for public services, etc.